 Meanwhile the adaptation feels like it stays within narrow parameters of tone and mood throughout.
 It never gets properly scary, tense, hilarious, sad or weird.

 This brings us back to the distinction between making a comedy using comedy and making a drama with a funny tone.
 With the former you are picking a type of storytelling and it can encompass any tone, mood or emotion.
 With the latter you are choosing a tone you must stick to throughout for the sake of consistency.

 Comedy allows for range.
 Fleabag is a Comedy.
 Inside No. 9 is a comedy.
 Year of The Rabbit is a comedy.
 They don’t stop being comedies when Fleabag cries or Stephanie Cole seems to slit her own throat on live TV.
 They are all part of the deeper comedy framework.

-Operating without that comedy scaffolding means you don’t have that maneuverability.
+Operating without the comedy scaffolding means you don’t have that maneuverability.
 You are relying on the tone to keep things consistent.
 The range of possible emotions, mood and tone is therefore limited.
-In Good Omens the miniseries these aspects hardly vary between segments, and it doesn’t vary along character and story arcs.
+In Good Omens-the-miniseries these aspects hardly vary between segments.

 For example, let’s look at the choices around how Aziraphale and Crowley are presented, specifically how their St. James’ Park scenes are framed in book and series.

 In the book, the choice to have them frequent that particular park to feed the ducks is a riff on the idea of this being how/where Cold War secret agents meet.
 It’s a long-standing bit of pop cultural common knowledge/urban myth/humour, at its height during the 80s, of course, that secret agents met or meet in St. James’ Park.
 Presumably it is because of the park’s convenience for the headquarters of MI5 and MI6 and especially, and because GCHQ was based very near there (supposedly secretly) until this year.